 - an investor in the $5 billion (enterprise value) acquisition of a U.S.-based, NYSE-listed utility company;

-- Entergy Corporation in connection with its sale of the James A. FitzPatrick Nuclear Power Plant in upstate New York to Exelon Generation, a subsidiary of Exelon Corporation;
+- Entergy Corporation in connection with its sale of the James A. FitzPatrick Nuclear Power Plant in upstate New York to a subsidiary of Exelon Corporation; the post-shutdown sales of the Pilgrim Nuclear Power Station in Plymouth, Massachusetts, and the Palisades Power Plant in Covert, Michigan, to a subsidiary of Holtec International, Inc.; and the post-shutdown sale of Vermont Yankee Nuclear Power Station to NorthStar Holdings;

-- Helmerich & Payne, Inc. in its acquisition of MOTIVE Drilling Technologies, Inc.; and acquisition of Magnetic Variation Services, LLC;
+- Helmerich & Payne, Inc. in its acquisition of MOTIVE Drilling Technologies, Inc.; acquisition of Magnetic Variation Services, LLC; and acquisition of DrillScan, which is headquartered in France;

-- Argo Infrastructure in its purchase of Cross Sound Cable from Brookfield Infrastructure; and
+- Argo Infrastructure in its purchase of Cross Sound Cable from Brookfield Infrastructure.

 Mr. Sinha’s additional notable representations include:

-- The AES Corporation in its $3.5 billion agreement to acquire DPL Inc., a regional electric and utility company; $3 billion acquisition of IPALCO Enterprises, Inc.; $1.4 billion sale of CILCORP Inc. to Ameren Corporation; and agreement with the China Investment Corporation (a sovereign wealth fund) pursuant to which CIC acquired a 15 percent equity interest in AES for $1.6 billion;
+- The AES Corporation in its $3.5 billion agreement to acquire DPL Inc., a regional electric and utility company; $3 billion acquisition of IPALCO Enterprises, Inc.; $1.4 billion sale of CILCORP Inc. to Ameren Corporation;$1.6 billion sale of a 15% stake in AES to China Investment Corporation (a sovereign wealth fund) $244 million sale of a 15% stake in AES US Investments, Inc. to La Caisse de Dépôt et Placement du Québec (CDPQ); and sale of AES Armenia Mountain Wind, LLC and three wind farms to ALLETE Clean Energy, Inc. in two separate transactions;

 - Allegheny Energy, Inc. in its $4.7 billion acquisition by FirstEnergy Corp. in a stock-for-stock merger;